CodeReclaimers/neat-python/docs/module_summaries.rst

       :type f: `file`
       :param object config: Configuration object (here, a `DefaultGenomeConfig` instance).

+    .. index:: initial_connection
+    .. index:: ! hidden node
+    .. index:: ! input node
+    .. index:: ! output node

     .. py:method:: configure_new(config)

       Required interface method.
-Configures a new genome (itself) based on the given configuration object.
+Configures a new genome (itself) based on the given configuration object, including genes for :term:`connectivity <connection>` (based on :ref:`initial_connection <initial-connection-config-label>`) and starting :term:`nodes <node>` (as defined by :term:`num_hidden <hidden node>`, :term:`num_inputs <input node>`, and :term:`num_outputs <output node>` in the :ref:`configuration file <num-nodes-config-label>`.

+      :param object config: Genome configuration object.

+    .. index:: crossover

     .. py:method:: configure_crossover(genome1, genome2, config)

       Required interface method.
-Configures a new genome (itself) by :term:`crossover` from two parent genomes.
+Configures a new genome (itself) by :term:`crossover` from two parent genomes. :term:`disjoint` or :term:`excess` genes are inherited from the fitter of the two parents, while :term:`homologous` genes use the gene class' crossover function
+      (e.g., :py:meth:`genes.BaseGene.crossover`).

+      :param object genome1: The first parent genome.
+      :param object genome2: The second parent genome.
+      :param object config: Genome configuration object.

+    .. index:: mutation

     .. py:method:: mutate(config)

-      Required interface method.
-Mutates this genome.
+      Required interface method. :term:`Mutates <mutation>` this genome.
+What mutations take place are determined by configuration file settings, such as :ref:`node_add_prob <node-add-prob-label>` and ``node_delete_prob`` for the likelihood of adding or removing a :term:`node` and
+      :ref:`conn_add_prob <conn-add-prob-label>` and ``conn_delete_prob`` for the likelihood of adding or removing a :term:`connection`.
+(Currently, more than one of these can happen with a call to ``mutate``; a TODO is to add a configuration item to choose whether or not multiple mutations can happen simultaneously.)
+Non-structural mutations (to gene :term:`attributes`) are performed by calling the appropriate ``mutate`` method(s) for connection and node genes (generally :py:meth:`genes.BaseGene.mutate`).

+      :param object config: Genome configuration object.

+    .. index:: key

+    .. py:method:: get_new_node_key()

+      Finds a currently-unused node :term:`key`.
+TODO: How in the world does the way it is set up prevent having duplicate non-:term:`homologous` node keys?

+      :return: A currently-unused node key.
+      :rtype: int

+    .. index:: compatibility_disjoint_coefficient
+    .. index:: genomic distance
+    .. index:: ! genetic distance

     .. py:method:: distance(other, config)

       Required interface method.
 Returns the :term:`genomic distance` between this genome and the other.
-This :index:`distance <single: genomic distance>` value is used to compute genome compatibility for :py:mod:`speciation <species>`.
-Uses the :py:meth:`genes.DefaultNodeGene.distance` and :py:meth:`genes.DefaultConnectionGene.distance` methods for
+      This distance value is used to compute genome compatibility for :py:mod:`speciation <species>`.
+Uses (by default) the :py:meth:`genes.DefaultNodeGene.distance` and :py:meth:`genes.DefaultConnectionGene.distance` methods for
       :term:`homologous` pairs, and the configured :ref:`compatibility_disjoint_coefficient <compatibility-disjoint-coefficient-label>` for disjoint/excess genes.
       (Note that this is one of the most time-consuming portions of the library; optimization - such as using `cython <http://cython.org>`_ may be